 This savory turkey brine gets some of its salt from vegetable stock, which is important to remember if you are doing a standard brine calculation of 1 cup of table salt to 1 gallon of water.
 Do not use iodized salt as the iodine in it will spoil the flavor.

 If you use a frozen turkey, it will need to be fully defrosted before brining.
 You will need to plan for one hour per pound of turkey, so the turkey will start brining 12 hours before cooking if you have a 12-pound turkey, and 20 hours before cooking if you have a 20-pound turkey.

-In a large pot, combine the vegetable stock, salt, sugar, and rosemary, sage, and thyme over medium heat.
+In a large pot, combine the vegetable stock, salt, sugar, rosemary, sage, and thyme over medium heat.
 Simmer for about 15 minutes until the salt is completely dissolved.

 Place the turkey in a large plastic container.
 Pour the cold brine over the top.
 Cover the container and refrigerate.
 Brine the turkey for 1 hour per pound.

 Thoroughly rinse all the brine from the turkey before cooking.
 Otherwise, there will be a salty flavor to the turkey.
 Discard any remaining brine and thoroughly clean the container.

-Your turkey rub should not contain salt as the bird will already be perfectly salted.
-You can omit salt from any stuffing you put inside the turkey.
+- Your turkey rub should not contain salt as the bird will already be perfectly salted.
+You can also omit salt from any stuffing you put inside the turkey.
 The turkey juices produced during cooking will season the stuffing well.

-You will need enough refrigerator space when brining a turkey as it must be kept under 40 F for food safety.
+- You will need enough refrigerator space when brining a turkey as it must be kept under 40 F for food safety.
 If space is tight, you can brine the turkey in a brining bag in an ice cooler, covered with ice water.

-Your turkey needs to be submerged in the brine, so you may need to make more brine depending on the container size and size of the turkey.
+- Your turkey needs to be submerged in the brine, so you may need to make more brine depending on the container size and size of the turkey.
 By using a brining bag, you can get brine around more of the turkey without having to make additional brine.